Changes to the Holidays Act: Employer Factsheet

 It’s not just employers scratching their heads.
 Employees find it challenging to understand what they’re legally entitled to, leading to a lack of confidence in the leave pay they’re receiving.
 As the last few months have shown, it could also take employees years to discover that they’ve been incorrectly compensated.

-Overview of the reform timeline
+Overview of the Holidays Act reform timeline

-Van Velden has said that there will be a 24-month implementation period between when the changes have been passed in Parliament and when it comes into force.
-So all-in-all, we could be looking at having the Employment Leave Act in action in around 2028.
+So all-in-all, we could be looking at having the bulk of the Employment Leave Act in action in around 2028.

 Annual leave: accrual, use, cash-up